sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ### Combining search terms using OR

-If you combine two words with OR, you will get hits on literature with either or both words present.
-Combinations with OR expand the search and give you more hits.
-OR is usually used for synonymous keywords.
+When you combine two search terms with OR, you the search engine will retrieve hits on literature with either or both search terms present.
+Combinations with OR broaden the search and increase your number of hits.
+OR is used between synonymous or related search terms.

-Example: Search for Diabetes OR Hyperglycemia gives hits on diabetes, hyperglycemia, or both.
+Example: Search for Diabetes OR Hyperglycemia gives hits on documents containing diabetes, hyperglycemia, or both.

 <ClientOnly>
   <Venn